Strategic Plan 2018-2021

 Mission, Purpose and Aims

-- The Society is instituted for the historical and bibliographical study of all branches of natural history across all cultures.
+- The Society is instituted for the historical and bibliographical study of all branches of natural history, including their cultural and social aspects, across all cultures.

 - The Society shall promote the objects for which it was founded by the issue of publications and by such other means as the Council may from time to time direct.